caraya/personal-blog/content/blog/revisiting-the-display-property.md

 These keywords specify the element's outer display type, which is essentially its role in flow layout:

 block
-: The element generates a block box, generating line breaks both before and after the element when in the normal flow.
+: The element generates a block box, with line breaks both before and after the element when in the normal flow.

 inline
-: The element generates one or more inline boxes that do not generate line breaks before or after themselves.
+: The element generates one or more inline boxes **without** line breaks before or after themselves.
 In normal flow, the next element will be on the same line if there is space.

-!!! note
+!!! note **Note:**
 In browsers that support two-value syntax, `inline` and `block` are equivalent to `inline flow` and `block flow`.
-If you specify an element to be block, you expect the children of the element to participate in block and inline normal flow layouts.
+If you specify an element to be block, you expect the children of the element to participate in block and inline flow layouts.
 !!!

 ### Display inside

-These keywords specify the element's inner display type, which defines the type of formatting context that its contents are laid out in (assuming it is a non-replaced element):
+These display inside keywords specify the element's inner display type, which defines the type of formatting context that its contents are laid out in:

 flow
-: The element lays out its contents using flow layout (block-and-inline layout).
+: The element lays out its contents using flow layout.
-: If its outer display type is inline or run-in, and it is participating in a block or inline formatting context, then it generates an inline box.
+: If its outer display type is `inline` or `run-in`, and it is participating in a block or inline formatting context, then it generates an inline box.
 Otherwise it generates a block container box.
-: Depending on the value of other properties (such as position, float, or overflow) and whether it is itself participating in a block or inline formatting context, it either establishes a new block formatting context (BFC) for its contents or integrates its contents into its parent formatting context.
+: Depending on the value of other properties (`position`, `float`, or `overflow`) and whether it is participating in a block or inline formatting context, it either establishes a new [block formatting context (BFC)](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Block_formatting_context) for its contents or integrates its contents into its parent formatting context.

 flow-root
 : The element generates a block box that establishes a new block formatting context, defining where the formatting root lies.

 table
-: These elements behave like HTML `table` elements.
-It defines a block-level box.
+: defines a block-level box that behaves like HTML `table` elements.
+It .

 flex
-: The element behaves like a block-level element and lays out its content according to the flexbox model.
+: The element behaves like a block-level element
+: Lays out its content using the [flexbox model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout).

 grid
-: The element behaves like a block-level element and lays out its content according to the grid model.
+: The element behaves like a block-level element

-ruby
-: The element behaves like an inline-level element and lays out its content according to the ruby formatting model.
-It behaves like the corresponding HTML [ruby](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) elements.
+: Lays out its content according to the [grid model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Basic_concepts_of_grid_layout).

 !!! note
 Browsers that support the two-value display syntax will treat `flex` and `grid` as `box flex` and `box grid`.
 If we're using grid and flex, we expect them to create block-level boxes.